Macb3th/dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 {: .table}

-An Element maintains references to its child element in a List\<Element>, which your Dart code can refer to with the getter `elements`.
+An Element maintains references to its child element in a List\<Element>, which your Dart code can refer to with the getter `children`.
 The List class has various functions and operators whereby you can refer to each child Element individually, iterate over the list, and add and remove elements.